hmcts/bastion/README.md

 As part of the build this will create an empty KeyVault - You will need to populate this keyvault before running the job a second time, as the build requires the following vaules

-Need to add following to keyvault admin-password admin-username client-id client-secret subscription-id tenant-id
+Need to add following to keyvault:
+- admin-password
+- admin-username
+- client-id
+- client-secret
+- subscription-id
+- tenant-id

 ## Build Pipeline